bro-n-bro/prometheus_exporter/README.md

 Run akash_stats.py file

 ```
-python3 akash_stats.py
+python3 blockchain_stats.py (juno,akash,etc)
 ```

 All metrics will be imported to prometheus and you can use them in Grafana now.

-You can easily add your metrics to api_calls.py file and than add to akash_stats.py
+You can easily add your metrics to api_calls.py file and than add to blockchain_stats.py (juno,akash,etc)